braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 > This article covers the basic parts and capabilities of the Braze platform.
 Links from this article connect to essential Braze topics.

+{% alert tip %}
-> Check out our free [Developer Learning Path](https://learning.braze.com/path/developer) course along with these articles.
+Check out our free [Developer Learning Path](https://learning.braze.com/path/developer) course along with these articles.
+{% endalert %}

 ## What is Braze?